adeany/oidc-with-entra/README.md

 Exec plugin is one of Kubernetes authentication strategies which allows kubectl to execute an external command to receive user credentials to send to api-server.
 To interact with an Azure AD enabled Kubernetes cluster, Exec plugin using kubelogin will be required.
 When using kubelogin in Exec plugin, the kubeconfig tells kubectl to execute kubelogin get-token subcommand to perform various Azure AD login modes to get the access token.

+You can find more information on kubelogin at https://github.com/Azure/kubelogin

 You can configure the exec plugin with kubelogin to use the application from the first step by running the following command:

 ```